There are seven spider monkey types, most weighing about 10 kilograms (about 20 pounds).

 Males have an average head-body length of 55.7 centimeters, while females have a length of 55.2 cm.
 The male weighs approximately 9.1 kg, while the female weighs about 8.4 kg.

 The tail is prehensile (able to grip), and the fingers and limbs are long, nimble, and powerful.
-The red-faced spider monkey lives in a fission-fusion community, associating with huge groups of up to 30 people at night but spending the day traveling.
+The red-faced spider monkey lives in a fission-fusion community, associating with groups of up to 30 people at night but traveling the day.

 At night, they frequently sleep in big groups known as bands.
 Bands consist of numerous females with their young, as well as a few males for protection.

 The red-faced spider monkey is an omnivore since it eats various foods.
-It feeds on pliable leaves, flowers, ripe seeds, root tips, fungus, berries, and fruit, as well as termites and grubs.
+It feeds on pliable leaves, flowers, ripe seeds, root tips, fungus, berries, fruit, and termites and grubs.
 They might also eat honey, decomposing wood, or tree bark.

 The red-faced spider monkey prefers undisturbed primary rainforests in northern Brazil, Suriname, Guyana, French Guiana, and Venezuela.